Beef Burgundy (Boeuf Bourguignon)

-I place the cut-up meat in a large bowl, and add about 2-3 teaspoons of coarse salt, 1-2 teaspoons of freshly ground pepper and about 1 Tablespoon of flour.
+I place the cut-up meat in a large bowl, and add about 2 to 3 teaspoons of coarse salt, 1 to 2 teaspoons of freshly ground pepper and about 1 tablespoon of flour.
 Toss the meat until it is evenly coated with flour and seasoning.

 Turn the heavy skillet to medium high and add enough olive oil to lightly coat the bottom.
-Add the meat, being careful not to crowd it, and allow it to sear until golden brown (3-4 minutes).
-Lift one piece of meat, and if it doesn’t stick to the pan, it’s ready for all the pieces to be turned over.
+Add the meat, being careful not to crowd it, and allow it to sear until golden brown (3 to 4 minutes).
+Lift one piece of meat, and if it doesn't stick to the pan, it's ready for all the pieces to be turned over.
 Sear on both sides and set aside.
-You will, most likely, need to do this in 2-3 batches.
+You will, most likely, need to do this in 2 to 3 batches.
 Add a little more olive oil, as is necessary to coat the pan.